Best Business Laptops (2026)

 Overview

 Business laptops need to nail the fundamentals: keyboard quality, battery life, build durability, webcam quality, and enterprise manageability.
-We’ve tested the best options in 2026 and ranked them.
+I’ve typed on, traveled with, and stress-tested the best options in 2026.
+Here are my rankings.

 Our Picks

-The ThinkPad X1 Carbon Gen 12 is our top pick for business professionals.
-The combination of the best keyboard in the industry, a 2.8K OLED display, and a 2.48 lb weight makes it the most complete business laptop available.
+The ThinkPad X1 Carbon Gen 12 is my top pick for business professionals.
+I’ve used ThinkPad keyboards for years, and this generation is still the best in the industry.
+Pair that with a 2.8K OLED display and a 2.48 lb weight, and you get the most complete business laptop available.
+I wrote most of this guide on it.

 Best for: Road warriors, writers, and anyone who values the typing experience.

-The Dell Latitude 9450 outlasts everything in the business class with 12+ hours of real-world use.
-The 5 MP webcam is the best you’ll find in any laptop, and the 2-in-1 form factor adds pen and tablet flexibility.
+The Dell Latitude 9450 outlasts everything in the business class.
+I consistently hit 12+ hours of real-world use in my testing.
+The 5 MP webcam is the best I’ve found in any laptop, and the 2-in-1 form factor adds pen and tablet flexibility that’s genuinely useful in meetings.

 Best for: All-day travelers, frequent video callers, and pen input users.